aqlaboratory/openfold-3/docs/source/template_how_to.md

 ### 2.1.
 Specifying Alignments

 The data pipeline needs to know which template alignment to use for which chain.
 This information is provided by specifying the [paths to the alignments](input_format.md#31-protein-chains) for each chain's `template_alignment_file_path` field in the inference query json file.

+Note that when fetching alignments from the Colabfold server, `template_alignment_file_path` fields are automatically populated.

 <details>
 <summary>Template alignment file path example ...</summary>